v7labs/darwin-py/docs/torch.md

 ## Darwin &#2715; Torchvision

 This tutorial shows how to train an instance segmentaion model on a Darwin dataset using Pytorch's [Torchvsion](https://github.com/pytorch/vision) and `darwin-py`.
+If you do not have Pytorch and Torchvision installed yet, you can follow these [installation instructions](https://pytorch.org/get-started/locally/).

 First, using `darwin-py`'s CLI, we will pull the dataset from Darwin and create train, validation, and test partitions.

 ```bash
 darwin dataset pull v7-demo/bird-species